FDDB03/roo-commander-multiverse/.roo/rules/global/01-task-management-rules.md

 ## Task Creation Template Enforcement

 **Rule:** The *content* of the task file created by the delegating mode **MUST** conform to the structure defined in the standard task template located at `\.ruru/templates/template-v1.md`.
 The `new_task` tool itself now takes a JSON reference to this file.
+    *   This includes utilizing the suggested emojis within the string values for fields like `status` and `priority` when applicable (e.g., `status = "✅ done"`, `priority = "🔥 High"`), as indicated by the options in the template comments.

 **Rationale:** Ensures consistency in task definition across all modes, facilitating better tracking and management, even though the `new_task` message format has changed.